jasandoval1/windev_training/development-environment/windbg-user-mode/README.md

 rax=0000000000000000
 ```

 So the system call executed successfully.
-Clear the existing breakpoints with `bc` followed by the breakpoint index prior to returning control to the application - the `CreateFileW()` function is called many times in succession when the _Open_ dialog of Notepad is used, so failed to clear these breakpoints will result in a long process of hitting `g` repeatedly before finally getting back to the application.
+Clear the existing breakpoints with `bc` followed by the breakpoint index prior to returning control to the application - the `CreateFileW()` function is called many times in succession when the _Open_ dialog of Notepad is used, so failing to clear these breakpoints will result in a long process of hitting `g` repeatedly before finally getting back to the application.

 Once control is returned to Notepad, the file you selected should open successfully.